-weapons - perhaps needing only to introduce the fissile material into the weapons - the nascent weapons state would have all of its options open.
 Under these conditions, international safeguards agreements serve as a cover by concealing the signs of critical change until it is too late for diplomacy to reverse a decision to "go nuclear."

 Acceptance of the plutonium breeder as an energy option provides the justification for the early development of a reprocessing capability by any country.
-A non-nuclear weapons country would always have the option to shift its "peaceful" nuclear program to a weapons program.
+A nonnuclear weapons country would always have the option to shift its "peaceful" nuclear program to a weapons program.
 Without national reprocessing facilities and breeder reactors, countries wishing to develop nuclear weapons capacity face very considerable political problems and cost.
 Obtaining large quantities of weapon-usable plutonium requires that they build one or more specialized production reactors.
 By establishing their nuclear weapons option through their nuclear electric generation program, they can circumvent these obstacles.

-If Japan continues to develop a fast breeder economy with its enormous stocks of weapons-usable plutonium, other countries that want to preserve the weapons option will point to Japan as the basis for legitimizing their own breeder development efforts.
+If Russia continues to develop its fast breeder program, other countries that want to preserve the weapons option will point to Russia as the basis for legitimizing their own breeder development efforts.
 India, as noted previously, recovered the plutonium for its first nuclear device in a reprocessing plant that was ostensibly developed as part of its national breeder program.